-It is our people – our students, clinical tutors, staff, and our graduates – that makes Hull York Medical School exceptional.
+It is our people – our students, clinical tutors, staff, and our graduates – who make Hull York Medical School exceptional.
 These are their stories.

-Dr Sarah Woods – a 2017 medicine graduate and Emergency Medicine Trainee at Manchester Royal Infirmary – describes how she fulfilled her aspirations of becoming a doctor while living with epilepsy.
+Dr Sarah Woods describes becoming a doctor while living with epilepsy.

 "Going into operating theatres as a student was incredible"